At least 36 feared dead on Japanese volcano, search called off

 It was natural that Japan's Meteorological Agency, which monitors volcanic activity, might reconsider its surveillance system, said Chief Cabinet Secretary Yoshihide Suga.

-"However, I believe that, given current levels of knowledge, they made the only judgment they could," he told a news conference.
+"However, I believe that, given current levels of knowledge, they made the only judgement they could," he told a news conference.

 Suga also said the eruption would have no impact on the restart of the Sendai nuclear plant in southwestern Japan, an area of active volcanic sites.
 The plant was just cleared to restart in early September.